DustinHartzler/PharmToTable/wp-content/plugins/wp-ultimate-recipe/readme.txt

 Update recommended if your website is not in English

 = 2.0 =
-Important: If you are using WP Ultimate Recipe Premium you should just download WP Ultimate Recipe Premium 2.0 and install that, the core plugin is NOT needed anymore.
+Important: If you are using WP Ultimate Recipe Premium you should just download Premium version 2.0 and install that, the core plugin is NOT needed anymore.
-Everyone else can safely update to the latest and greatest WordPress recipe plugin!
+Everyone else can safely update!

 = 1.0.12 =
-A tiny WP Ultimate Recipe upgrade
+A tiny upgrade

 = 1.0.11 =
-Another WP Ultimate Recipe upgrade
+Another upgrade

 = 1.0.10 =
 Upgrade for some tiny improvements